loxilb-io/loxilbdocs/docs/ha-deploy.md

 ### Ideal for use when
-  1. Clients and Cluster is in different subnet.
+  1. Need to preserve long running connections during lb pod failures
-  2. Clients and svc VIP need to be in different subnet  (end-points may be in different networks).
+  2. Another LB mode known as DSR mode can be used to preserve connections but has the following limitations :
-  3. Ideal for cloud deployments.
+     1. Can't ensure stateful filtering and connection-tracking.
-  4. Better performance is desired but network devices/hosts must be capable of supporting ecmp.
+     2. Can't support multihoming features since different 5-tuples might belong to the same connection.

 ### Roles and Responsiblities for kube-loxilb:
-  * Choose CIDR from a different subnet.
+  * Choose CIDR as required.
   * Choose SetRoles option so it can choose active loxilb (svcIPs will be advertised with different attributes/prio/med).
-  * Automates provisioning of bgp-peering between loxilb containers.
+  * Automates provisioning of bgp-peering between loxilb containers (if required).
   * Sets up loxilb in fullnat svc mode towards end-points.

 #### Configuration options